 Establish a culture that encourages and promotes open communication and informed decision making shall be maintained.
-Safety and Health information will be shared in a timely manner with management, Workers, business partners, the public and key stakeholders through the various channels available.
+Health and Safety information will be shared in a timely manner with management, workers, business partners, the public and key stakeholders through the various channels available.

-To strengthen and reinforce an effective safety and health culture.
-The Safety and Health Communication Program may include, but is not limited to:
+To strengthen and reinforce an effective health and safety culture.
+The Health and Safety Communication Program may include, but is not limited to:

 - a.
-Monthly safety meetings; - b.
-Use of Safety and Health Bulletin Boards: - c.
+Monthly safety meetings: - b.
+Use of Health and Safety Bulletin Boards; - c.
 Safety posters, announcements and other materials used to support the on-going safety programs and activities; - d.
-Use of Company intranet and Safety and Health webpage; - e.
-Safety and Health Performance Awards for Individuals, Groups, and Contractors; - f.
-Lessons Learned Builetins and First Alerts; - g.
+Use of Company intranet and Health and Safety webpage: - e.
+Health and Safety Performance Awards for Individuals, Groups, and Contractors: - f.
+Lessons Learned Bulletins and First Alerts; - g.
 Contests (slogans, posters, suggestions, etc.); and - h.
 Surveys and Questionnaires.